Celebrate! 10 Fun Cinco de Mayo Activities for Kids

-- ¿Qué pusiste en tu taco?
+- ¿Qué le pusiste a tu taco?
 (What did you put in your taco?)

-- ¿Cuántos estudiantes agregaron aguacate en sus tacos?
+- ¿Cuántos estudiantes agregaron aguacate a sus tacos?
 (How many students put avocado in their tacos?)

-- ¿Cuál es el ingrediente más importante en un taco?
-(What do you think is the most important ingredient in a taco?)
+- ¿Cuál es el ingrediente más importante de un taco?
+(What is the most important ingredient in a taco?)